joe-dorward/the-python-programming-language/tkinter/ui_v1.20_drag_and_drop_trapped.md

-Continuing the exploration of using Tkinter with Python, this version adds a draggable object (the blue 'Label' widget), reporting about where it is 'dropped' and a 'Reset' option to the 'File' menu.
+Continuing the exploration of using Tkinter with Python, this version sets boundaries, and traps the draggable object (blue 'Label' widget) within them.

 |||
 |-|-|